Tilman Esslinger

 Tilman Esslinger is a German experimental physicist.
-He is Professor at ETH Zurich, Switzerland, and works in the field of ultracold quantum gases and optical lattices.
+He is a Professor at ETH Zurich, Switzerland, and works in the field of ultracold quantum gases and optical lattices.

 Biography

-Tilman Esslinger received his PhD in physics from the University of Munich and the Max Planck Institute of Quantum Optics, Germany, in 1995.
-In his doctoral research he worked under the supervision of Theodor Hänsch on subrecoil laser cooling and optical lattices.
-He then build up his own group in Hänsch's lab and conducted pioneering work on atom lasers, observed long-range phase coherence in a Bose–Einstein condensate, and realized the superfluid to Mott-insulator transition with a Bose gas in an optical lattice.
-Following his habilitation, Esslinger was in October 2001 appointed full professor at ETH Zurich, Switzerland, where he pioneered one-dimensional atomic quantum gases, Fermi–Hubbard models with atoms, a quantum-gas analogue of the topological Haldane model and the merger of quantum gas experiments with cavity quantum electrodynamics.
+Tilman Esslinger received his PhD in physics from LMU Munich and the Max Planck Institute of Quantum Optics, Germany, in 1995.
+In his doctoral research, he worked under the supervision of Theodor Hänsch on subrecoil laser cooling and optical lattices.
+He then built up his own group in Hänsch's lab and conducted pioneering work on atom lasers, observed long-range phase coherence in a Bose–Einstein condensate, and realized the superfluid to Mott-insulator transition with a Bose gas in an optical lattice.

+Following his habilitation, Esslinger was appointed full professor at ETH Zurich, Switzerland, in October 2001, where he pioneered one-dimensional atomic quantum gases, Fermi–Hubbard models with atoms, a quantum-gas analogue of the topological Haldane model, mesoscopic transport with neutral atoms, and the merger of quantum-gas experiments with cavity quantum electrodynamics.